Revised August, 2015

 an important first step in the plan is setting priorities, determining both human and fiscal resources, ensuring each campus/institute has a dedicated staff and measuring the effectiveness of our progress, as well as what we still need to accomplish.

 Utilize Automated Applicant Tracking System to Attract Diverse, Well-Qualified Staff and Faculty.
 Taleo is already utilized statewide for staff hiring.
 For faculty recruitment, received approval from Chancellors to launch entity-specific work teams to evaluate Taleo, to review current process – what works well and needs improvement and to determine needs going forward.
 Ron Tredway and Michael Alston are co-leading this effort.
-Should have process decisions by end of 2014 and targeting full implementation by mid-2015 or earlier.
+Should have process decisions by end of 2014 and targeting full implementation of pilot at UT Chattanooga by Fall, 2015.